 EMDR therapy is a multi-step process, and each step serves a different purpose.
 EMDR is not the type of therapy that can be conducted in one or even a few sessions.
 It is best when integrated with other therapy types over time.
 The time of completing EMDR is going to be different for each individual.
 The EMDR process is also not just doing eye movements.
 It is gaining client history, achieving goals, building coping skills, creating a target sequence plan, processing events, and then integrating the work into daily life.

-Therapists use EMDR for many areas of concern because it is much more than just engaging in eye movements or tapping.
-EMDR divies into a person’s negative beliefs, confronting those beliefs, learning how to cope when the thoughts are activated, and ultimately resolving the beliefs.
+Therapists use EMDR for many areas of concern.
+EMDR is much more than just engaging in eye movements or tapping.
+EMDR dives into a person’s negative beliefs, confronting those beliefs.
+EMDR helps you learn how to cope when the thoughts are activated; ultimately resolving the beliefs.
 It takes time and effort to engage in the process.
 At moments it isn’t easy or pleasant, but it is well worth it.
-As an EMDR therapist, I have seen success and growth in integrating EMDR into practice with clients.
+As an EMDR therapist, I have seen success and growth when integrating EMDR into practice with clients.
 It is incredible to watch clients believe in themselves and find freedom from the negative experiences they felt defined them for so long.